top of page

 • 3.3) Club Trips

-All Club trips must take club PLBs as opposed to personal ones.
+All Club trips must take club PLBs as the main PLB, personal ones may be brought in addition.
 The reasoning for this is simple – while the devices will physically still work, it is significantly more difficult (if not impossible) to get valuable information to emergency services if someone’s mother is the emergency contact.
 They have no access to the databases available to the club or likely the ability to get in touch with club members to do so.

 • 3.4) Training